uniconstructor/demandbaselabs/Google_Analytics/README.md

   * Each Demandbase attribute will have a corresponding Data Layer Variable.
 Use "db_[api_variable_name]" in the "Data Layer Variable Name" field.
   * <img src="https://www.evernote.com/shard/s100/sh/3f2c5b4d-b07b-41d3-bddf-10204f8ef0c0/4387ce2e0851fc03a38574fa35d1f1b1/deep/0/Screenshot%205/5/14,%201:04%20PM.jpg" alt="Macro setup example"/>
 5. Now, create a *new* Universal Analytics tag.
 This tag will send a Custom Event and assign Custom Dimensions using the Macros you created.
-  * This tag should use the on the "DB_Loaded" event as it's Firing Rule
-  * Use the number from the Dimension you created in Google Analytics paired with the corresponding Macro.
+  * Under "Track Type", select "Event".
   * Use "Demandbase" / "API Resolution" / "IP Address API" as the category / action / label for your event.
+  * For Firing Rules, use the "DB_Loaded" Event created in step 3.
+  * Set the Custom Dimensions - Use the number from the Dimension you created in Google Analytics paired with the corresponding Macro created in step 4.
   * <img src="https://www.evernote.com/shard/s100/sh/e321d290-afef-4a41-b327-97a8b39fca8f/ebf52febf2f29032ee8d345490a3814e/deep/0/Screenshot%205/5/14,%201:29%20PM.jpg" alt="GTM tag setup" />

 ###GTM Resources